Shai Hope: Early and domestic career

 Hope was further educated at Bedes Senior School in East Sussex, England under the guidance of former Sussex captain Alan Wells.
 Whilst at Bedes, Hope guided the 1st XI to the national 20/20 final where he scored a half century in a losing cause versus Millfield.
 During the 2012 season, Hope had a brief stint at local East Sussex side Chiddingly CC averaging 46 runs throughout the season with a top score of 61.
 He also considered remaining in the United Kingdom at that time, with the intention to qualify to play for the England cricket team.

 Hope has been described by the West Indian cricket writer and commentator Tony Cozier as "A stylish No. 3 batsman whose 211 for Barbados against Windward Islands cricket team was the tournament's only double-hundred".
 In 2017, he was a key member of the Barbados team that won the Regional Super50, scoring centuries in both the semi-final and final, and was named man of the match in both games.

 Hope batting for Yorkshire in 2023.

 In November 2019, Hope was selected to play for the Rangpur Rangers in the 2019–20 Bangladesh Premier League.
 In July 2020, he was named in the Barbados Tridents squad for the 2020 Caribbean Premier League.
 On 15 October 2022 Hope was named as the new captain, replacing Jason Holder, of the Barbados Pride for the 2021-22 Regional Super50 tournament.
-In April of the following year, Holder joined English club Yorkshire for three games of the 2023 County Championship season.
+In April of the following year, Hope joined English club Yorkshire for three games of the 2023 County Championship season.
 During his debut game for the club, he notched a second innings 83, in an eventual loss to Leicestershire.
 His second game for Yorkshire against Gloucestershire ensued without a ball bowled due to heavy rain.
 During Hope's final match with the side, he scored an unbeaten second-innings 53 in an eventual draw against Sussex at Hove.